Sabine Aubert: Notable events

 In January 2010, a concert was held at UNESCO headquarters in Paris to celebrate the 20th anniversary of the Odyssée Symphonique.

 In October 2013, the orchestra is on tour for the centenary of Charles Péguy.
-This is the adaptation in Oratorio by itself based of the work of the Bernard Esposito's poem, at the Chartres cathedral.
+This is the adaptation in Oratorio by itself based on the work of the Bernard Esposito's poem, at the Chartres cathedral.
 The creation was labeled by the mission of the first World War centenary.

 In January 2016, a concert with all proceeds going to the non-governmental organisation One heart for peace to benefit sick children was organized with volunteer musicians.

 In June 2016, the Odyssée Symphonique gave two concerts of Paul McCartney's Liverpool Oratorio bringing together more than 150 musicians and two orchestras (one French, the other English), an adult choir and a children's choir, and five soloists at La Madeleine in Paris but also at Saffron Walden, near Cambridge, at Saffron Hall.

 In January 2019, the Odyssée Symphonique joined forces with the Limours choir to perform Carl Orff's Carmina Burana.
 About 100 musicians, 60 choristers and 3 soloists came together.

 In September 2021, Aubert directed Paul Loridant's tribute former mayor of the town of Les Ulis where she grew up.

 Awards

 Prizes

-Sabine Aubert has won several prizes in conducting and choral conducting, orchestration, piano, music history, analysis and musical training.
+Aubert has won several prizes in conducting and choral conducting, orchestration, piano, music history, analysis and musical training.